Home Paul Adefarasin Biography: Age, Wife, Children, Net Worth

 Paul Adeolu Adefarasin was born on 25 January 1963 in Lagos, Nigeria, to Joseph Adefarasin, a Nigerian High Court judge of Ijebu Ode origin, and Hilda Adefarasin, a women’s rights activist from Lagos State.
 Paul’s parents are of mixed races; his mother is of Jamaican origin.

-Paul was raised in a very devout Christian home with strong civic principles.
 His brothers are Rev. Wale Adefarasin, who is also a renowned Nigerian Christian minister, and Apostle Yemi Adefarasin, who is a Nigerian Christian minister too.

-He grew up mostly in Nigeria but spent some of his early years in other countries.
 His family life exposed him to public service and helping others, which later shaped the way he leads his ministry and does social work.

 Even though he had a comfortable life, he struggled with drug use and felt empty inside when he was young.
-This changed completely after he had a life-changing encounter with Christianity.

-Paul began his formal education at St Saviour’s School in Ikoyi, Lagos, and later attended Igbobi College in Yaba.
-He completed part of his secondary education at Haileybury College in England.
+Paul Adefarasin began his formal education at St Saviour’s School in Ikoyi, Lagos, and later attended Igbobi College in Yaba.

-In the early 1980s, he moved to the United States to pursue higher education, enrolling at the University of Miami in Florida, where he earned a Bachelor of Architecture.
-After graduation, he briefly practised architecture with Baldwin, Sackman, and Carrington Architects in Florida.
 During this period, he also served as a volunteer youth pastor, and it was while living in the U.S. that he struggled with drug addiction for three years.
-His eventual spiritual rebirth marked a turning point in his life.

 Following his conversion, Paul deepened his theological education at the International Bible Institute in London, earning a Diploma in Christian Ministry.
-This combination of global exposure, professional training in architecture, and theological study later informed his visionary leadership in ministry.

 Early Ministry Experience

-Within days, he was invited to serve in a local Lagos church in any capacity, a role he fulfilled for just under a year.
+In January 1990, shortly after his birthday, Adefarasin returned to Nigeria.
+Within days, a local Lagos church invited him to serve in any available capacity, and he carried out the role for just under a year.

-He was then invited by a Christian leader in the United Kingdom to serve as the resident pastor at Action Chapel in London.
+A Christian leader in the United Kingdom later invited him to serve as the resident pastor at Action Chapel in London.
+During his three-year tenure, he grew the congregation from 17 to nearly 500 members.

 Founding House on the Rock Church

-Towards the end of 1993, Paul returned to Lagos to renew his U.K. High Commission permit.
-Delays in processing prompted him to remain in Nigeria permanently.
 In July 1994, under what he described as divine inspiration, he co-founded the House on the Rock Church with a few others, initially holding services in his mother’s living room.

-Under his leadership, the church expanded rapidly.
-It now has over 50 branches across Nigeria, including Lagos, Port Harcourt, and Abuja, and internationally to Johannesburg, South Africa, and London, UK.
 The church’s main auditorium, The Rock Cathedral in Lekki, accommodates 14,000 worshippers and serves as a hub for worship, leadership training, humanitarian initiatives, and creative expression.

-The Experience Gospel Concert
+The Experience Lagos Gospel Concert

-In 2006, Pastor Paul launched The Experience Lagos, an annual interdenominational gospel concert now recognised as Africa’s largest.
+In 2006, Pastor Paul Adefarasin launched The Experience Lagos, an annual interdenominational gospel concert now recognised as Africa’s largest.
 The event attracts hundreds of thousands of attendees, both physically and online.

-Media Ministry and Publications
+Books, Media, and Publications

 Paul Adefarasin reaches audiences worldwide through his weekly broadcast, Something Is About to Happen, and digital platforms including YouTube, Facebook, Instagram, TikTok, and international TV networks.